parvez99/demo/Readme.md

 Apply network policies to restrict access to the cluster and deployed services.

+### Assumptions ###
+- No specific UI design was needed for this task.
+- Load / stress testing was not needed at this point.
+- To keep my AWS costs low, it's ok to run smallest instances type and only two AZ.
+- RDS is multi AZ but not cluster deployment for costs purposes.
+- Given this is a test setup, alerting is not required at this point.
 ### Challenges ###

 - Getting circle-ci integrated with EKS cluster took some attempts but I figured a way to use Assume Role over plain AWS credentials.